 While the role of influencers in brand marketing cannot truly be measured in most cases, surprisingly, influencers are becoming very visible in the Digital Marketing landscape in Africa.

-And frankly, unlike what we had back then when brands were mostly focusing on artistes, Nollywood actors and other big names in traditional media, today the focus has extended to social media influencers including micro influencers with smaller but highly engaged followers.
+Also, unlike in the past where brands were mostly focusing on artistes, Nollywood actors and other big names in traditional media, today the focus has extended to social media influencers including micro and nano influencers with smaller but highly engaged followers.

-What this changing trends indicates is that while you realistically may not be able to measure the effect of an influencer on your brand in terms of customer acquisition, influencer marketing is still at the center stage of digital marketing in Africa.
+What this changing trends indicates is that while you realistically may not be able to measure the impact of an influencer on your brand in terms of customer acquisition, influencer marketing is now a big part of digital marketing in Africa.

 You can say the Covid-19 pandemic was a major setback for businesses around the world, but we can also agree that for some brands in Africa, the Covid-19 pushback was a huge win for their expansionist moves and all round growth.

-A leading case in study here are three 21st century Pentecostal churches in Africa.
+One of the leading case studies in this case are the 21st century Pentecostal churches across Africa.

 I know.
 Like many other digital marketing experts, I have previously projected the possible role of social media in driving expansion for some churches, no one expected it’d come too suddenly or in such widespread moves.